-Many more fine museums and historical places to visit here.
+Many more fine museums and historical places to visit in Leiden.

 One of my favourite spots is the 1000-year old "motte", sort of a predecessor of a castle.
 Like this one on the tapestry of Bayeux (around 1077).

 Especially interesting for Americans is the link Leiden has with the story of the Pilgrims, who lived here before sailing to the other side of the ocean.
-I can recommend the cosy Pilgrim Museum and the Pilgrimarchives.
+I can recommend the cosy Pilgrim Museum.

 A famous native of Leiden is Rembrandt van Rijn.
 He was born, raised, and started working as a painter here.
 Before leaving for the place where the big money was : Amsterdam.
 See also page Old Church - Rembrandt and Saskia.

-Leiden is only a short train ride from Amsterdam (35 minutes) or Schiphol Airport (20 minutes).
+A train ride from Amsterdam to Leiden is about half hour.
+Schiphol Airport to Leiden 20 minutes.
 Check Train timetables.
-From the station of Leiden you walk directly into the old town.
+From Leiden Central Station it's a short walk into the old town.

 More pictures of Leiden on page Leiden Photo.

-If you would like to discover unexpected places in Leiden, and hear more on the history of the Netherlands, how about a private history walk ?to top of page
+If you would like to discover unexpected places in Leiden, and hear more on the history of the Netherlands, how about a private history walk ?